-You might be asked for a guarantor if you fail to a credit check or are unable to give references.
+You might be asked for a guarantor if you fail a credit check or are unable to give references.
 This is someone who agrees to pay the rent for you if you do not.

-Letting agent inspections during your tenancy
+Allow inspections during your tenancy

 Letting agents might carry out inspections of your home during your tenancy to check the condition of the property.